 Some administrators do not like to use a public-facing web app like phpMyAdmin because of the potential security vulnerabilities that it poses.
 But it remains popular as it is fairly simple to use, even for non-technical people, and it provides an easily accessible tool that can save you time when you just need to run some simple tasks.

-However, if you want to avoid any of this risk then SSH is the way to go.
+However, if you want to avoid any of these risks then SSH is the way to go.
 If you have no prior experience managing MySQL, don’t worry, with RunCloud, it is as easy as ABC.

 The MySQL root password that is displayed on your terminal screen at the end of the RunCloud agent installation on your server (example below is installation on DigitalOcean) is meant to be kept for safekeeping elsewhere, but if you forgot to copy it down, you can still retrieve it.